rl1987/trunnel/doc/trunnel.md

    ssize_t example_encode(uint8_t *buf, size_t buf_len, example_t *obj);

-The 'buf\_len' parameter describes the number of available bytes in 'buf' to use for encoding 'obj'.
+The `buf_len` parameter describes the number of available bytes in `buf` to use for encoding `obj`.
 On success, this function will return the number of bytes that it used.
-On failure, the function will return -2 on a truncated result, where providing a longer buf\_len might make it succeed, and will return -1 if there is an error that prevents encoding the object entirely.
+On failure, the function will return -2 on a truncated result, where providing a longer `buf_len` might make it succeed, and will return -1 if there is an error that prevents encoding the object entirely.

 ### Generated code: checking an object for correctness